tzolov/voice-assistant-chatbot/README.md

 # Voice Assistant ChatBot

 This is a Spring Boot application that serves as a voice-enabled chatbot assistant.
-It leverages Spring AI to process voice inputs, interact with a OpenAI chat model, and respond with audio outputs.
+It leverages Spring AI to process voice inputs, interact with an OpenAI chat model, and respond with audio outputs.
 The application uses Java's Sound API for audio recording and playback.

-By default it is using a system prompt that imparsonates Marvin.
+By default, it uses a system prompt that impersonates Marvin.

 <img src="doc/marvin-transparent.svg" width="200" align="center"/>